> Wedding Entertainment

 How big an impact did live entertainment have on your wedding day and would you recommend it to others?

 We are so glad that we chose to book Munch!
-We had initially planned to hire a DJ purely based on budgetary constraints but when we heard the demo by Munch we started to realise how much more a live band could offer.
+We had initially planned to hire a wedding DJ purely based on budgetary constraints but when we heard the demo by Munch we started to realise how much more could be offered by a live band for hire.

 We stretched the budget a bit in order to make the booking and we've never regretted that decision.
 In fact, we're so glad we did as the evening reception was amazing and provided some of the most memorable moments of the day, and we wouldn't have changed that for the world.

-We would definitely recommend that people consider live entertainment; it is well worth the cost and a great band creates an atmosphere that a DJ never could.
+We would definitely recommend that people consider live entertainment hire; it is well worth the cost and a great band creates an atmosphere that a DJ never could.